MrMingFang/learnxinyminutes-docs/python.html.markdown

 # You can find the length of a string
 len("This is a string")  # => 16

-# You can also format using f-strings or formatted string literals (in Python 3.6+)
+# You can format using f-strings or formatted string literals (in Python 3.6+)
 name = "Reiko"
 f"She said her name is {name}." # => "She said her name is Reiko"
 # You can basically put any Python expression inside the braces and it will be output in the string.